What type of physician most commonly treats an individual with Langerhans cell histiocytosis (LCH)?

 How might Langerhans cell histiocytosis be treated?

 Treatment for Langerhans cell histiocytosis (LCH) depends upon the individual patient; it may differ depending on the type and severity of the condition as well as what part(s) of the body are affected.
-In some cases, the disease will regress without any treatment at all.
-In other cases, limited surgery and small doses of radiation therapy or chemotherapy will be needed, depending on the extent of the disease.
+In some cases, the disease will go away without any treatment at all.
+In other cases, depending on the extent of the disease, limited surgery and small doses of radiation therapy or chemotherapy may be needed.
 Treatment is planned after complete evaluation of the patient, with the goal of using as little treatment as possible to keep the disease under control.